-This Curried Beef Pie adds aromatic spices to the old fashioned mince beef pie, creating a deliciously comforting family-friendly dish.
-A flavourful beef and vegetable curry filling is encased in flaky golden brown puff pastry.
-This tasty meal is sure to entice picky eaters to finish their meat and vegies!
+This Curried Beef Pie adds aromatic spices to the old fashioned mince beef pie, creating a deliciously comforting family-friendly dinner.
+A flavourful beef and vegetable curry filling is encased in flaky, golden puff pastry.
+This tasty meal is sure to entice picky eaters to finish their meat and veggies!
 It’s easy to make, and you can prepare the beef curry pie filling ahead of time for a fuss-free homemade meal on those busy nights.
 This Curried Beef Pie is simple yet very satisfying!

 Ingredients in Curried Beef Pie